NEW SILURIAN OFFICERS FOR 2020-21

 Joseph Berger Editor of Silurian News

-MICHAEL SERRILL, A VETERAN journalist and former foreign correspondent, has been nominated as the 72nd president of the Silurians Press Club, heading a new slate of officers put forth by the Nominating Committee for the 2020-21 season.
-Serrill will succeed David A. Andelman, who will return to the Board of Governors following a sterling two-year term as president.
+MICHAEL S. SERRILL, A VETERAN journalist and former foreign editor, has been named the 72nd president of the Silurians Press Club, heading a new lineup of officers for the 2020-21 season.
+Serrill succeeds David A. Andelman, who returns to the Board of Governors following a sterling two-year term as president.

 Serrill has been a writer and editor at such magazines as Bloomberg Markets, Time, Institutional Investor and Business Week.
 Like Andelman, he is a former president of the Overseas Press Club, a post he held from 2012 to 2014.
 For the past two years, Serrill has been the editor of Silurian News as well as first vice president.
-He will be succeeded in those posts by Joseph Berger, who moves from second vice president to first vice president.
-David Margolick will leave the Board of Governors and succeed Berger as second vice president.
+He has been succeeded in those posts by Joseph Berger, who moves from second vice president to first vice president.
+David Margolick leaves the Board of Governors to succeed Berger as second vice president.

 Serrill, now a freelance writer and editor, was assistant managing editor of Bloomberg Markets magazine.
 He was with Bloomberg from 2006 to 2015.
 Earlier in his career, he was an editor and senior writer with Time magazine, where he covered subjects ranging from the first Palestinian intifada to famine in Ethiopia.
 In 1998, he joined Institutional Investor magazine as assistant managing editor/international, then went to Business Week as Asia/International finance editor.

-In another change of officers, after serving as secretary of the Silurians for the last nine years, Linda Amster will return to the Board of Governors.
-She will be succeeded as secretary by board member Carol Lawson.
+In another change of officers, after serving as secretary of the Silurians for the last nine years, Linda Amster has returned to the Board of Governors.
+She has been succeeded as secretary by board member Carol Lawson.
 Karen B. Richardson remains as treasurer.
 Returning board members are: Betsy Ashton, Jack Deacy, Bill Diehl, Allan Dodds Frank, Tony Guida, Aileen Jacobson; Myron Kandel, Bernard Kirsch, Ben Patrusky, Myron Rushetzky, Mort Sheinman and Scotti Williston.
-They will be joined by Joyce Wadler, a new addition to the board.
+They have been joined by Joyce Wadler, a new addition to the board.
 Wadler was an award-winning staff reporter at The New York Times for 15 years and author of the humor column “I Was Misinformed.”

 Gary Paul Gates, Herbert Hadad and Robert D. McFadden remain as Governors Emeriti.